annholmes/Putah-Creek-eDNA/Files/reference_sequence_database/README.md

 ### 🛠 Modifications to this version include:
 • Addition of non-target taxa not expected in Putah Creek to faciliate quality filtering
-• Standardization of species names to match regional checklists
+• Standardization of species names and sequence dereplication
 • Format adjustments for compatibility with DADA2’s `assignTaxonomy()` function

 ## 📄 Citations

-If you use this reference sequence database, please cite both:
+If you use, modify, or incorporate any part this reference sequence database in your work, please cite both:
 1. **Holmes, AE et al.** *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA (this study)*
 2. **Nagarajan, R, Holmes, A, & Schreier, A.** (2023). *Reference sequence database for eDNA metabarcoding of San Francisco estuary fishes and invertebrates* [Dataset]. **Dryad**. https://doi.org/10.5061/dryad.0p2ngf25z